chaubeysatyam/chaubeysatyam/README.md

 - 🧠 **Natural Language Processing (NLP)**
 - 🛠️ **Building APIs with Express.js**
 - 🔧 **Automating workflows using GitHub Actions**
-- 💡 **Making mini-projects from YouTube tutorials and iterating on them**
+- 💡 **Making projects from YouTube tutorials and iterating on them**

 ---